Learn / Guides / CRO glossary

 [2 images] x [3 CTAs] = 6 versions

-Just like A/B testing, multivariate testing removes the guesswork from Conversion Rate Optimization (CRO).
+Just like A/B testing, multivariate testing removes the guesswork from Conversion Rate Optimization (CRO) and lets you test your optimization theories.
 Users let you know which website version is likely to produce the most conversions, and you can make changes to your website accordingly.

 Multivariate testing has the following advantages:

-Most A/B testing software allows you to run multivariate tests and easily calculate the results, but there is one potential disadvantage: multivariate tests require more traffic to achieve statistical significance than A/B tests simply because there are more pages to test.
+Most A/B split testing software allows you to run multivariate tests and easily calculate the results, but there is one potential disadvantage: multivariate tests require a higher amount of traffic to achieve statistical significance than A/B tests simply because there are more pages to test.

 Before running a multivariate test, use a sample size calculator to estimate how much traffic you’ll need per variation to reach statistically significant results.
 If the sample size you need makes your test impractical to run, reduce the number of variables and/or test only the most important changes.